 About Workplace Bullying and Harassment

 Workplace bullying and harassment is prevalent in the workplace.
-Michelle and Marjorie work with employees and management to assess situations and determine an appropriate mitigative course of action.
+Workplace Fairness West works with employees and management to assess situations and determine an appropriate mitigative course of action.
 Supporting employees to define bullying and harassment and seek resources can have a huge impact on outcomes.